rvbug/neovim/README.md

 | debian | *`sudo apt-get install neovim`* | **`~/.config/nvim/`** |

 # Other Prerequisities
-Some additional installation required on your machine, the other LSP & DAP servers, linter and formatter can be installed using `Mason` neovim plugin :
+Some additional installations are required on your machine.
+LSP & DAP servers, linter and formatter can all be installed using `Mason` neovim plugin :

 | tools | command | description |
 | --- | --- | ---|